Zayden16/m133-webshop/README.md

 ## :information_source: General info
 This project is part of the M113 in BBZW Sursee.
-We were tasked to build a WEbshop with Sessionhandling using what we learned in the course.
+We were tasked to build a Webshop with Sessionhandling using what we learned in the course.

 ## :flight_departure: Setup
 To run this project, clone the repository & install deno from [here](https://deno.land/manual/getting_started/installation)